updatecli/updatecli/README.md

     version: "Version to fetch"
 ```

-Environment variable `UPDATECLI_SOURCE_SPEC_TOKEN` can be used instead of writing secrets in files or go templates could be used instead of plain YAML, cfr later.
+**A configuration using go template can be used to retrieve environment variable instead of writing secrets in files, cfr later.**

-### DockerRegistry
+#### DockerRegistry

 This source will check a docker image tag from a docker registry and return its digest, so we can always reference a specific image tag like `latest`, even when the tag is updating regularly.